Speed up

 ──Schools are also considered an important aspect.

-As you said, this is one of the points I have emphasized.
-Regarding the school students, I consider not only their parents but also their grandparents as part of the Blue-Red family, the FC Tokyo family.
-For each school student, we establish relationships with multiple people, including their parents and family members, which is truly a community outreach activity by the club.
-We intend to continue expanding the school program.
-Following Minamiosawa in 2023 and West Tokyo in 2024, we were able to newly open locations in Karasuyama and National in 2025.
-Although we are feeling the effects of the declining birthrate, we will continue to actively seek new locations to open and steadily increase the number of boys and girls playing soccer.
+As you said, this is one of the points I have placed great importance on.
+Regarding the school students, we consider not only the parents but also the grandparents as part of the Aoaka family, the FC Tokyo family.
+For one school student, there is a relationship with multiple people, at least the parents and their family members, so this is truly a club-wide outreach activity, and we want to continue expanding the school business going forward.
+Following Minamiosawa in 2023 and Nishitokyo in 2024, in 2025 we were able to newly open schools in Karasuyama and National.
+Although we are feeling the impact of the declining birthrate, we intend to keep searching for locations where we can open schools and steadily increase the number of boys and girls playing soccer.

 ──Financial Reports of J.League Clubs now include transfer-related expenses starting from the 2024 season.
 FC Tokyo's transfer income is approximately 630 million yen.

-I believe the background behind the J.League's decision to disclose transfer fee income includes the season transition and the start of the U-21 league.
-There is likely a mindset to ensure each club properly earns transfer fee income.
+I believe the background behind the J.League's decision to disclose transfer income includes the season transition and the start of the U-21 League.
+There is likely a mindset that each club should properly secure transfer income.
 By visualizing these, it has become clear how each club is approaching this.
-In our case, Kuryu MATSUKI transferred overseas last summer, which accounts for a large portion of our transfer fee income.
+In our case, Kuryu MATSUKI transferred overseas last summer, which accounts for a large portion of our transfer income.

 ──Regarding related items, how do you view the personnel expenses of the top team?
 FC Tokyo was about 2.7 billion yen.

-I believe this is common to all clubs, but the basic part of the compensation paid to players, plus the so-called transfer fees = penalty fees required to acquire players, are added together to create a budget that includes personnel expenses.
+I believe this is common to all clubs, but the budget, including personnel expenses, is composed by adding the basic part of the remuneration paid to players and the so-called transfer fees = penalty fees required to acquire players.
 It is important where and how to allocate that ratio, and finding the optimal solution is truly difficult.
-However, our basic philosophy is that FC Tokyo is a club that can promote academy players to the top team.
-In other words, by properly developing players, we can strengthen the team without spending on transfer fees.
+However, our fundamental belief is that FC Tokyo is a club that can promote academy players to the top team.
+In other words, by properly developing players, the team can be strengthened without spending on transfer fees.

 Of course, this is because the academy invests properly in developing players, but in that sense, compared to other clubs, I think the amount spent on transfer fees within the overall personnel expenses is low.
 That is also the club's policy.